-Vending machine dealers are taxed at 4.5 percent of wholesale purchases.
+Vending machine dealers are taxed at 4.5 percent of wholesale purchases through midnight on July 31, 2004, and 5.0 percent beginning on and after August 1, 2004.
 Beginning January 1, 2000, the sales tax rate on groceries was reduced to 4.0 percent.
 Based on a plan by the Virginia General Assembly, the sales tax rate on groceries will drop 0.5 percent each year until the rate is 2.5 percent; however, the 0.5 percent decrease scheduled for April 1, 2001, did not go into effect because of the decline in state revenues.
+The present state rate is 3 percent, plus 1 percent local rate on groceries.